stephenchung27/interviews/README.md

 - Use Youtube videos to help you get a better understanding of problems.
 - Keep a ratio of 20% Easy, 60% Medium, 20% Hard.
 (It'll be rough in the beginning.)
 - Aim for at least 5 problems a day.
 - Read multiple solutions in the discussions.
-Sometimes a solution can "neater", more novel, more space efficient as opposed to time efficient, or even better objectively.
+Sometimes a solution can be "neater", more novel, more space efficient as opposed to time efficient, or even better objectively.
 You want to be exposed to as many possible solutions as you can.
-- **Come back to a problem you had trouble with after some time and review it.** See if you can solve it again, but without refering to the solution.
+- **Come back to the problems you had trouble with after some time and review them.** See if you can solve them again, but without refering to the solution.
 - Continue whiteboarding with your former teammates or friends.

 **Additional things you can do:**